The Rt Rev’d Peter Ramsden (Chair and Trustee)

 Originally from The Wirral, Peter read Geography at UCL and was trained for ordination at the College of the Resurrection, Mirfield.
 He is married to Sue, a landscape architect, and they have two grown up sons, Nicholas and Stephen.
 After two curacies in Durham Diocese Peter and Sue moved to Papua New Guinea where they served three postings in Aipo Rongo Diocese.
 This period included a two year break to study for an MA in Theology at Leeds University, during which time Peter was Priest in Charge of Micklefield in York Diocese.
 He was Vicar of St Bartholomew’s Long Benton in Newcastle Diocese for ten years until his election as Bishop of Port Moresby in 2007.
 Bishop Peter and Sue returned to England in 2014.
 He is an Honorary Assistant Bishop in the Carlisle Diocese.

-John Rea OBE (Vice Chair)
+Mr John Rea OBE (Vice Chair and Trustee)

 A Yorkshireman who has spent more than half his life in Scotland, John Rea is Papua New Guinea Church Partnership’s Vice Chair.
 He worked mainly in the charity sector, developing and managing a number of pioneering services for children and families with special needs, finally helping create a children’s hospice service for Scotland.
 John has also worked in a number of international roles within the Anglican Communion for the last twenty five years.
 Both he and his head-teacher wife, Della, had earlier a number of volunteer roles overseas before they took early retirement to work as PNGCP-recruited mission volunteers with the Anglican Church of Papua New Guinea.
 From 2003 to late-2006 they shared a national development role with ACPNG, which included: educational development; communications; capacity-building for leaders; income-generation and fundraising; and initiating a Province-wide HIV & AIDS strategy for the Church.